Light-up shoes: History

-Light-up shoes first became available in 1992.

-Early Patents (1930s)

 The first patent for light-up footwear was developed in the 1930s by Joseph and John Jordan, brothers who owned a boot and shoe repair shop in Oldham, England.
 In 1934, the Jordan brothers developed a non-flammable celluloid shoe heel containing a hollow space large enough to hold a miniature battery and light bulb.
 When the wearer brought the heel to the ground, pressure created a contact that caused the bulb to light up.

 Despite receiving interest from British manufacturers, the heels never entered mass production.The brothers' insistence on keeping manufacturing local in Manchester, combined with multiple rejections from potential buyers, prevented commercialization.
 Theater impresario Julian Wylie commissioned shoes for his 1935 production of Puss In Boots at Manchester's Palace Theatre, but the theatrical production ultimately stalled.

-Piezoelectric Innovation (1990s)

-John Mott's Battery-Free Design

 British inventor John Mott developed the first piezoelectric light-up shoe in the early 1990s, working with Pennwalt USA to create piezo-electric film technology.
-This innovative design used a thin, lightweight film that produced a small electrical charge from kinetic energy when the heel impacted the ground.
+This design used a thin, lightweight film that produced a small electrical charge from kinetic energy when the heel impacted the ground.
 Unlike later battery-powered models, Mott's piezoelectric film could last longer than the average lifespan of a sports trainer and had no impact on the shoe's style or design due to its minimal size and weight.

-Asics Gel Nite-Lyte (1993)

 Asics licensed Mott's technology and integrated it into their GEL performance line, releasing the world's first production light-up running shoe, the Gel Nite-Lyte, in 1993.
 The shoe was designed as a safety device for runners at night and featured a lithium battery-powered high-intensity lamp in the PVC external counter, utilizing piezo film and computer chip technology.

-Commercial Breakthrough: LA Gear LA Lights (1992)

-Market Launch

 In 1992, LA Gear introduced "LA Lights," a line of children's shoes with red LED lights in the heels that would illuminate when the wearer's heel hit the ground.
 Founded by Robert Greenberg, LA Gear marketed the shoes at a $50 retail price at Foot Locker and Kids Foot Locker.
 The product achieved remarkable commercial success, with LA Gear selling over 5 million pairs of Kids "LA Lights" per year during the 1990s.
 Light technology for kids became one of the most successful launches in the athletic shoe industry, with over 100 million pairs sold across all distribution channels.

 The shoes gained practical utility beyond fashion, as they were used as survival gear to locate stranded individuals and children during blizzards, leading to increased demand prior to storms.
 In one notable incident in February 1993, seven-year-old Jessica Little of Ripley, Tennessee was found in a cow pasture after dark when the bright orange-reddish light from her LA Gear shoes flickered on and off, making her visible to the 200-person search party.